jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 	- add 645 uL F/2 into carboy
 notes:
 - if iso in the 1000 ml flask crashes its bc i put the autoclaved water in too early, it killed the algae
+- did NOT add saltwater to the tetraselmis yet because the 28 psu saltwater is too hot still and dont want to risk killing algae